 Apart from its indicated use of wart removal, the Histofreezer can also help eliminate other benign skin growths found on the body:

 The Histofreezer® allows targeted wart removal and treatment of benign lesions at temperatures warmer than -60ºC, reducing the chances of scarring.
-Histofreeze is safe for adults, and children 4 and over.
+Histofreeze is generally safe for adults, and children 4 and over.

 Histofreeze is a form of Cryotherapy that eliminates common skin growths such as warts, seborrhoeic keratosis and actinic keratosis.
 This is done via the Histofreezer® canister.